Bingle-Proxy/Application-Android/README.md

 Simple and easy installation of Android

-If you want to install, log in from the web version
+If you don't want to install, log in from the web version

 https://www.bingle.pw/